Eugenio-Liso/MEGA-Accounts/README.md

 redirected to the address that you set upon registration.

 Then, you must provide your credentials to this script.
-Either you hard-code it in the source (USERNAME and PASSWORD variables), or you provide them interactively.
+Either you hard-code it in the source (USERNAME and PASSWORD variables), and how many emails you want to generate.

-The script will create a disposable email address for you on TrashMail.net.
+# Prerequisites

-The newly created email address will be copied to the clipboard (for this you must have the "xsel" command installed on your system).
+Install Python 2.7 and MEGAcmd available at this link: https://github.com/meganz/MEGAcmd

-Tested under Linux with Python 2.7.
+For ArchLinux, install the AUR package megacmd-bin.
+If you use `yay`, install it with `yay -S megacmd-bin`

 Usage
 -----